Running the Race

-The only way he will ever win or we will ever lose is if we give up.
+He will throw everything conceivable at you.
+The only way he will ever win or we will lose is if we give up.
 If we will refuse to give up, we will ultimately win and the devil will lose.
-Praise the Lord!
-The key to winning the race that is set before us is endurance.
-Paul said, “I have fought the good fight, I have finished the race – the course, I have kept the faith” ( 2Timothy 4:7).
+The primary key to winning the race that is set before us is endurance.
+Perseverance is a must!

 Let’s finish the race God has set before us!